 How to Optimise Your Branch Network for Maximum Performance in Three Steps

-If you're responsible for optimising your branch network at a bank or other financial institution, you must have the right tools to help you interpret your data.
+If you're responsible for optimising the branch network at a bank or other financial institution, you you will benefit from the right tools to help you interpret your data.
 So why do you need to optimise your branch network in the first place?
 In a nutshell, so you don't get left behind.
 Not only are customer perceptions of the usefulness of bricks-and-mortar branches very different to what they once were, but the financial services sector is currently undergoing a period of unprecedented change, especially when it comes to retail banking.

 No surprise then that according to a report by Efma and Synechron, only 8% of banks and credit unions said they were happy with their current branch network and had no plans to change their branch/design model.